New Zealand British Rail Mark 2 carriage: Capital Connection

-The eight S (Scenic) carriages operate on KiwiRail's Capital Connection service between Wellington and Palmerston North, each seating 60 (except the servery car, S 3200, which seats 31) in both alcove and airline-style arrangements.
-These were the first Mark 2 rebuilds, and they retain the original window configuration and curved Corten-steel vestibule ends.
-Seven cars, accompanied by refurbished baggage/generator carriage AG 130, were provided in 1998.
+The eight S (Scenic) carriages operated on KiwiRail's Capital Connection service between Wellington and Palmerston North, each seating 60 (except the servery car, S 3200, which seats 31) in both alcove and airline-style arrangements.
+These were the first British Railways Mark 2 carriage rebuilds, and they retain the original window configuration and curved Corten-steel vestibule ends.
+Seven cars, accompanied by refurbished baggage and generator carriage AG130, entered service on Monday 1 November 1999.
 An eighth car was added in 1999.

+Originally painted in the Tranz Rail Cato Blue livery with grey roofs and black underfloor equipment.
+For the latter part of their service, the Capital Connection livery was light and dark blue.
+The S-class carriages were retired on 30 July 2023 but were kept in reserve and used on a number of occasions.
+They were then offered for sale.
+The carriages were then sold to the Pounamu Tourism Group, a company offering rail tours, which relocated to Dunedin for refurbishment.
+Ownership of the carriages was subsequently transferred to Mainland Rail, which is one-third owned by Pounamu Tourism.

+Mainland Rail has stated they intend to use the carriages for long-distance services.
-They are in the Capital Connection livery of light and dark blue, having originally been in Tranz Rail 'Cato Blue' with grey roofs and black underfloor equipment.

-Twelve former Auckland Transport SA class carriages used on the Auckland suburban network have been relocated from storage in Taumarunui.
-Refurbished to a similar design of the new Te Huia Hamilton to Auckland train under the Upgrade New Zealand Programme and classified SRG (Generator carriage), SRC (Café carriage) and SR (Regional carriage).
-The twelve refurbished carriages will enter service mid 2023.
+Since 2023, the SR (Scenic Regional) class carriages have operated on the Capital Connection service, painted in the Capital Connection livery of light and dark blue.
+The SR class are former Auckland Transport SA and SD class carriages used on the Auckland suburban network, retired in 2014-2015.
+They were relocated from storage in Taumarunui and were refurbished to a similar design of the new Te Huia Hamilton to Auckland train under the Upgrade New Zealand Programme.
+Classified SRG (Generator carriage), SRC (Café carriage) and SR (Regional carriage).
+The first set of seven refurbished SR carriages entered service on 31 July 2023.